-- the SPECIAL role as a general system administrator {SM.1::SM.1.1} - the UPDATE authority to the fields in a non-base segment of the profile he wants to modify through field-level access checking {SM.1::SM.1.2} - to create a new user: is connected to a group that has the group-SPECIAL role and has the CLAUTH attribute for the USER class and is the owner of or has JOIN authority in the new user's default group.
-Note that the following roles of the ADDUSER command can not be assigned in this case: OPERATIONS, SPECIAL, ROAUDIT and AUDITOR {SM.1::SM.1-V2R2-1} - to modify the attribute of a user: the CLAUTH attribute for the user class {SM.1::SM.1.4}.
+• the SPECIAL role as a general system administrator {SM.1::SM.1.1}

+- the UPDATE authority to the fields in a non-base segment of the profile he wants to modify through field-level access checking {SM.1::SM.1.2} - the CLAUTH attribute for the USER class while one of the following is true when creating a user: - the user is the owner of the default group specified in this command. - the user has JOIN authority in the default group specified in this command. - the user's default group is within the scope of a group in which the user has the group-SPECIAL attribute. - The user must have the SPECIAL attribute to give the new user the OPERATIONS, SPECIAL, AUDITOR, or ROAUDIT attribute.
+The user does not need the SPECIAL attribute to specify the OWNER operand. {SM.1::SM.1-V2R4-1} - to modify the attribute of a user: the CLAUTH attribute for the user class {SM.1::SM.1.4}.
 Note that only the CLAUTH and NOCLAUTH attribute can be changed {SM.1::SM.1.5}.